Andy Ibáñez Preview, Player Props: Tigers vs. Astros

 Andy Ibáñez At The Plate

-- Ibanez is hitting .245 with 18 doubles, a triple, nine home runs and 11 walks.
+- Ibanez is batting .245 with 18 doubles, a triple, nine home runs and 11 walks.

-- Ibanez has reached base via a hit in 47 games this year (of 84 played), and had multiple hits in 15 of those games.
+- He has gone deep in eight games this season (9.5%), leaving the park in 3.2% of his trips to the dish.

-- He has homered in 9.5% of his games this year, and 3.2% of his chances at the plate.
+- Ibanez has an RBI in 19 of 84 games this year, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in two contests.

-- In 19 games this season (22.6%), Ibanez has picked up an RBI, and in four of those games (4.8%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 32.1% of his games this season, he has scored at least once.
+And he's had five games with multiple runs (6.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.